DataDog/hiring-engineers/answers.md

 I set up a Vagrant Ubuntu 12.04 VM for the hiring exercice as recommanded.

 ## Level 1 - Collecting your Data
->*Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the Agent reporting metrics from your local machine*

 I sign up for Datadog and follow the instructions seen in [datadog guides](https://docs.datadoghq.com/guides/basic_agent_usage/ubuntu/) to get the Agent reporting metrics